mikee47/ConfigDB/README.rst

 See the :sample:`Basic_Config` sample schema.
 The test application contains further examples.

-- Root object is always a :cpp:class:`ConfigDB::Database`
+- Each schema is managed by a single :cpp:class:`ConfigDB::Database` instance
 - A database is always rooted in a directory
 - An optional **include** array annotation can be added to specify additional header files required for custom types used in the schema.
 - Contains one or more stores.
 The root (un-named) object is the primary store, with the filename **_root.json**.